faisalazam/MediaRentalSystem/README.md

 ## Running the application

 In order to run the application, either run the [MediaRentalSystem.java][MediaRentalSystem-java] class directly from the IDE, or build the jar and then run the jar file as:

 `java -jar out/artifacts/MediaRentalSystem_jar/MediaRentalSystem.jar`.

 ## How to build the jar file from IntelliJ IDEA?

 In order to build the jar file from IntelliJ IDEA:

 * Go to the project setting by pressing `command + ;`
 * Then click on the `Artifacts` from the left side menu
 * Then click on `+`
 * Then click on `Jar` from the opened menu
 * Then click on `From the modules with dependencies...`
 * And then fill in the opened dialog with required info
-* There'll be two option for jar type
+* There'll be two options for jar type
     * extract to the target JAR -> It'll create a fat jar which'll include all the required dependencies
     * copy to the output directory and link via manifest -> It'll create a jar without including dependencies.
       It'll rather place the dependencies in the same directory as the jar file and set the path in [MANIFEST.MF][MANIFEST-MF] as:

   `
   Class-Path: javassist-3.29.2-GA.jar slf4j-simple-2.0.7.jar jackson-annotations-2.15.2.jar slf4j-api-2.0.7.jar reflections-0.10.2.jar jackson-databind-2.15.2.jar jackson-core-2.15.2.jar
   `
+* Once configured, then the jar file can be built anytime by clicking on the `Build -> Build Artifacts -> Build`

 ![add-artifacts.png](assets/images/add-artifacts.png)